ArchipelagoMW/Archipelago/README.md

  * Defaults to generating a non-race ROM (Bonta's only makes race ROMs at this time) If a race ROM is desired, pass --create-race as argument to it
  * When an error is generated due to a broken .yaml file, it now mentions in the error trace which file, line and character is the culprit
+ * Option for progressive items, allowing you to turn them off (see easy.yaml for more info)
+ * Rom-Option for extendedmsu (see easy.yaml for more info)